Writings

 One eBook about the Big Idea

-This eBook is the latest iteration of the "big idea."
+This eBook is the 2020 iteration of the "big idea."
 I first wrote about the big idea in a one-page article for the Exhibitionist newsletter in 1994.
 The concept was expanded into the first chapter of Exhibit Labels: An Interpretive Approach in 1996, and again in the second edition of that publication (2015).
 Discussions and activities about the big idea evolved in various workshops around the country.
 These experiences showed me that there’s still a need to clarify the concept of big ideas, give more examples, and to expand the conversation.
 The Big Idea digital book is the result.

 Exhibit Labels: An Interpretive Approach, Second Edition